clinia/react-vision/doc/connectors/README.md

 <br/>

 ### `isSearchStalled`
-A flag that indicates if Vision has detected that searches are stalled.
+A flag that indicates if Vizion has detected that searches are stalled.

 | Type | Default |
 |------|---------|